How To: Incline Dumbbell Fly

 Aim to bring the dumbbells down to about chest height.
 Feeling a stretch in your chest without any pain is a good stopping point on the way down.

 Some people tend to squeeze the dumbbells hard throughout the entire exercise.
-This is okay to do this, but it can shift the focus away from your chest muscles if you aren’t careful.
+Gripping too hard can shift tension away from your chest.

 Maintaining a slight bend in your elbows is essential for joint stability and safety.
 It reduces the excessive torque on your shoulders and elbows when they're not locked out.